SfC Home > Personal Finances >

 College degree

-College graduates make the most money.
+College graduates get paid better in their jobs or professions than high school graduates.
 The average wage for a person with a Bachelor's degree is $26/hour, and it is $31/hour for a Master's degree.
 Those with a Doctorate degree can expect around $49/hour.

 These rates vary with location.
-States on the East and West coasts seem to pay more, but the cost of living is higher.
-There is also a big difference in what you get your degree in.
+States on the U.S, east and west coasts seem to pay more, but the cost of living there is also higher.
+There is also a big difference in what you get your degree.
 Jobs in high technology jobs and in the medical professions usually pay more than jobs in other fields.

 Summary